yasuomaidana/dev-ops-notes/AZ-900 Prep/exploring/Core Service Categories.md

 -   **Azure Key Vault:** A cloud service for securely storing and accessing secrets, such as API keys, passwords, or certificates.
 -   **Azure Active Directory (Azure AD):** Microsoft’s cloud-based identity and access management service.

+## Azure concepts

+-   **Tenant:** A dedicated instance of Azure Active Directory (Azure AD) that represents an organization.
+When you sign up for Azure, a tenant is created for you.
+It's a secure and isolated environment for your Azure resources and users.
+-   **Account:** An identity created in Azure AD or linked to it, which is used to access and manage Azure subscriptions and resources.
+-   **Subscription:** A logical container for your resources and a billing unit.
+You deploy all your Azure resources into subscriptions.
+An account can have multiple subscriptions with different billing and access management policies.
+-   **Region:** A geographic area on the planet containing at least one, but potentially multiple, datacenters that are networked together with a low-latency network.
+When you deploy a resource in Azure, you will often need to choose the region where you want your resource to be deployed.
+-   **Geography:** A discrete market, typically containing two or more regions, that preserves data residency and compliance boundaries.
+Geographies are fault-tolerant to withstand complete region failure through their connection to dedicated high-capacity networking infrastructure.
+-   **Resource:** A manageable item that is available through Azure.
+Examples include virtual machines, storage accounts, web apps, databases, and virtual networks.
+-   **Resource group:** A container that holds related resources for an Azure solution.
+It helps you manage all the resources for an application together.
+You can deploy, update, and delete all the resources for your solution in a single, coordinated operation.
+-   **Role:** Part of Role-Based Access Control (RBAC), a role is a collection of permissions, like read, write, and delete, that can be assigned to users, groups, and service principals to grant them access to Azure resources.
+-   **Storage:** A general term for the Azure services that provide scalable and secure data storage in the cloud, including services for objects (Blob), files (Azure Files), disks, and more.
+-   **Image:** A template used to create a virtual machine.
+An image contains the operating system and any pre-installed software.
+You can use images from the Azure Marketplace or create your own custom images.
+-   **Offer:** The specific pricing, credits, and terms related to your Azure subscription.
+Different offers are available, such as Pay-As-You-Go, Free Trial, and Enterprise Agreement.
+-   **Portal:** The Azure portal is a web-based, unified console that allows you to build, manage, and monitor everything from simple web apps to complex cloud deployments using a graphical user interface.
+-   **Service Level Agreement (SLA):** Microsoft's commitment for uptime and connectivity of a particular service.
+If a service fails to meet the guaranteed SLA, you may be eligible for a credit on your monthly service bill.
+-   **Identity access:** The process of managing and securing identities to control who has access to what resources.
+In Azure, this is primarily managed through Azure Active Directory (Azure AD), which provides services like authentication, authorization, single sign-on (SSO), and multi-factor authentication (MFA).